Spathoglottis plicata: Taxonomy and naming

 Spathoglottis plicata was first formally described in 1825 by Carl Ludwig Blume who published the description in Bijdragen tot de flora van Nederlandsch Indië.
 The specific epithet (plicata) is a Latin word meaning "folded".

 Distribution and habitat

-The large purple orchid is found in Taiwan, southern India, Indonesia, Japan, Malaysia, New Guinea, the Philippines, Sri Lanka, Thailand, Vietnam, Australia, Tonga and Samoa.
+The large purple orchid is found in Taiwan, southern India, Indonesia, Japan, Malaysia, New Guinea, the Philippines, Sri Lanka, Thailand, Vietnam, Myanmar, Australia, Tonga and Samoa.
 In Australia it occurs from Cooktown to the Jardine River on Cape York Peninsula.
 It grows in seasonally inundated and other moist areas, in sunny areas near swamps, seepages, and small streams.
 In Australia it flowers from September to April.

 Conservation

 Spathoglottis plicata was previously listed as "vulnerable" under the Environment Protection and Biodiversity Conservation Act 1999 but was delisted in 2010.

 Use in horticulture

 Spathoglottis plicata and its varieties have been cultivated and selected.
 The typical one has a bright purple flower.
 Some of them have mauve or pale mauve flowers.
 The rare pure white form is called ‘Penang White’.
-Due to its hardiness and fast growth, Spathoglottis plicata is cultivated and used in hybridizing with other mountain Spathoglottis that are difficult to grown in lowland to produce more interesting varieties.
+Due to its hardiness and fast growth, Spathoglottis plicata is cultivated and used in hybridizing with other mountain Spathoglottis that are difficult to grow in the lowland to produce more interesting varieties.
 The first Spathoglottis hybrid was produced in 1932 by Richard Eric Holttum who crossed S. plicata with S. aurea and gave it the name Spathoglottis 'Primrose'.
 ‘Dwarf Legion’ is a hybrid of 'Primrose' and S. tomentosa, a dwarf form that produces many colours of flower, from pink to yellow, and pure cream.

 Spathoglottis plicata needs to be grown in well-drained, well-aerated soil with the upper part of the ‘bulb’ above the ground level.
 Dilute manure water applied frequently is recommended.